-The Evolution Institute has asked me to facilitate online conversations about evolutionary thinking and its applications.
+I'm facilitating online conversations about evolutionary thinking and its applications for The Evolution Institute.
 Join us as we discuss the ins and outs of human nature!
-First session 12-1 EST, September 16th.

 Thanks to the Nebraska Citizen Science Forum for hosting my (online) talk about Mind Parasites and Mental Immune Systems.
 Great questions from the audience!